PSJorgensen/real-world-economics/real-world-economics-outline.md

 Economic inequality has steadily risen to the top of politicial agenda fuelled by financial crises in North America and Euroope.
-Most recently it was nominated by the World Economic Forum as one of the greatest challenges of the century (**REF**).
+Most recently it was nominated by the World Economic Forum as one of the greatest challenges of the century (World Economic Forum 2014).
 During the past decade(s) inequality research has helped show how social and environmental sustainability is tightly linked to this phenomenon from the global level of earth system governance down to the level of the mental well-being of the individual.

-#### Global dynamics and impacts of inequality
+#### Consequences of global inequality dynamics

 -   The world is heterogenous in terms of its natural resources, biophysical conditions as well as history of human colonization and